Ielhanan/Backup-server/README.md

 ## server
 * Developed with python 3.9.9.
-* Support multi clients by using multythreading
+* Support multi clients by using multithreading
 * used Crypto library for encrypt and decrypt

 ## client